JemmyAzuka/Sales-Analysis/README.md

 ## Usage

 Place your sales data files (in CSV format) into the data folder.

-Open the sales_analysis.ipynb Jupyter Notebook.
+Open the Sales_Analysis.ipynb Jupyter Notebook.

-Execute the cells sequentially to load, clean, and analyze the sales data using pandas and glob.
+Execute the cells sequentially to load, clean, and analyze the sales data using Pandas and Glob.

 Customize the analysis according to your requirements.